FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## TODO

-Can be done immediately:
-* Formttang - Theming, assembly etc, move to own classes

 Decisions and/or futher investigation needed:
 * Need to decide and work with what happens when sending fails to particular user.
 Stop sending altogether?
 Or continue?
 In FsaNotifyAPI.php, sms() and email() methods.
 * There are overlapping fields: field_notification_allergys and	field_subscribed_notifications.
 This module is built with the former.